asfadmin/Discovery-asf-data-search-manual/markdown-docs/asf_search/searching.md

     - You may also get the available list of constants by using ```help(asf_search.constants.PRODUCT_TYPE)```
     - Example:
         - processingLevel=asf.PRODUCT_TYPE.SLC

+- <span style="color: #236192; font-size: 20px;">relativeBurstID</span>
+    - Used for Sentinel-1 [burst products](/datasets/using_ASF_data/#sentinel-1-bursts).
+Each value identifies a burst cycle, and within each sub-swath these values are unique.
+You may specify a single value, or a list of values.
+    - Example:
+        - single value: relativeBurstID='367299'
+        - list of values: relativeBurstID=['167877', '167882']

 - <span style="color: #236192; font-size: 20px;">relativeOrbit</span>
     - Path or track of satellite during data acquisition.
 For UAVSAR it is the [Line ID](https://uavsar.jpl.nasa.gov/cgi-bin/data.pl?_ga=2.201268782.1252483948.1620685771-1930115146.1605056035).
 You may specify a single value, range of values, or a list of values.